NgTrngAn/integral2/README.md

     return out;
 }
 ```
-Unfortunately, another error arise, this time even more confusing:
+Unfortunately, another error arise, this time even more puzzling:

 ```diff
 Error in Z * temp : non-conformable arrays
 ```
+There is nowhere in my code that either `Z` or `temp` were used.
+So it must come from the [source code](https://rdrr.io/rforge/pracma/src/R/integral2.R "integral2 source code").